 Additionally, the FDA says, “The testing also showed that the older a ranitidine product is, or the longer the length of time since it was manufactured, the greater the level of NDMA.”

-Higher temperatures significantly increase levels of Ranitidine, including temperatures the product may be exposed to during distribution and handling by consumers.
+Higher than room temperatures significantly increase levels of NDMA, including temperatures the product may be exposed to during distribution and handling by consumers.

-This can cause cancer in those who take it.
+This may cause cancer in those who take it.

 What side effects could you experience after taking Zantac?

-As mentioned above, many people who have taken Zantac have experienced cancer of the bladder, kidney, colon, and stomach.
+As mentioned above, many people who have taken Zantac have experienced cancer of the bladder, kidney, colon, and stomach/gastric.

-You may also have experienced other cancers like cancer of the brain, thyroid, rectum, esophagus, intestines, liver, lung, ovaries, pancreas, prostate, testicles, uterus, or Non-Hodgkins lymphoma or multiple myeloma.
+You may also have experienced other cancers like cancer of the esophagus, breasts, intestines, liver, lung, pancreas, prostat, among others.

-Additionally, people who used Zantac during their first trimester of pregnancy have experienced midline birth defects including cleft palate, murmurs, etc.
+Additionally, people who used Zantac during their pregnancy may have experienced miscarriages, stillbirths, or midline birth defects including cleft palate, gastroschisis, heart murmurs, among others.